cacama-valvata/Juno/src-player_client/README.md

 - For any prospective host looking to run their own version of the software, please note this compontent does not function without the the proper installation of the identity server.
 - Running `make` will generate all requisite files needed for the install process (in the folder entitled build).
 - Set up a basic ssh shell server and use `build/authlookup` as the auth tool and `build/junoshell` as the ssh's shell for incoming connections.
-- If neccesary, modify the sql connect functions to point at the corresponding sql server, the default setting should fine.
+- If neccesary, modify the sql connect functions to point at the corresponding sql server; however, the default setting should be fine.
 - Assuming the sql server is configured properly and the ssh server is running, the component is good to go.

 ### Install  & Usage (Particpating)